Clíver Alcalá Cordones

 Cliver Antonio Alcalá Cordones (born 21 November 1961), is a retired Venezuelan major general and a member of the Bolivarian Army.
 Alcalá was one of the soldiers who participated in the attempted coup d'état against President Carlos Andrés Pérez in February 1992, and served as chief of garrison in the cities of both Valencia and Maracay, and finally as general commander of the Integral Defense Region in Guayana (REDI-Guayana).
-Alcalá Cordones was discharged from the Army on 5 July 2013 during the presidency of Nicolás Maduro.
+On 5 July 2013, he ended his military career and began to criticize the government of Nicolás Maduro.
+In 2019, he declared his support for proclaimed interim president Juan Guaidó.

 In 2011, Alcalá was accused by the United States government of being a drug trafficker and a member of the Cartel of the Suns.
+However, in 2023, these accusations were withdrawn.
+In 2026, the U.S. Department of Justice admitted that the Cartel of the Suns is not a real group.
 Alcalá moved from Venezuela to Barranquilla, Colombia in 2018 and emerged as a forceful opponent of Maduro, described as the "ringleader" of the Venezuelan military deserters.

 In March 2020, Alcalá turned himself in to US authorities in Barranquilla, Colombia after the US Department of State and the Drug Enforcement Administration offered a US$10 million reward for his capture.
-He pleaded guilty in U.S. court in June 2023 to providing aid to the Colombian FARC.
+However, on June 30, 2023, the United States dropped the narcoterrorism charges, and Alcalá pleaded guilty to lesser offenses for supporting a terrorist organization in 2006.
+He delivered two grenade launchers to the FARC in exchange for the release of kidnapped Venezuelan businessmen.

 Military career

-Caracol Radio reported that investigators and their collaborators that at one point in time; Alcalá had more power than Diosdado Cabello and Nicolás Maduro.
-This was the result of the conjunction of his narco trafficking segment with the Guajira cartel.
-A conjunction that was sealed by the marriage between Alcala and Marta González, a niece of Hermágoras González, leader of the La Guajira cartel.
-Maduro and Diosdado eradicated Alcala as he was becoming a threat to their power and dominance of the cartel as a whole.
+Alcalá Cordones is a Venezuelan national officer who entered the former Military Academy of Venezuela (now UMBV) on August 12, 1979, and graduated in 1983 with a degree in Military Sciences and Arts, ranking tenth (10th) in the class “General de División León de Febres Cordero” – “Bicentennial of the Birth of the Liberator,” out of a total of 119 graduates.
+At this institution, he met Hugo Chávez, who was then his professor of Venezuelan History.
+Alcalá Cordones supported Hugo Chávez during the February 1992 coup attempt.

+While serving as an active-duty officer in the Venezuelan National Armed Forces, he began to specialize specifically in the armored branch, eventually holding important positions within the Venezuelan Army.
+In this regard, over the course of his thirty-year career (the period of service expressly assigned to him, covering the years 1983 to 2013), the following positions can be listed chronologically in his capacity as a senior officer and general: